Frequently Asked Questions

 Yes.
 Families with more than one child enrolled at NCA may receive a $1,000 discount for each additional child.

 Yes.
-Northdale Christian Academy participates in several Florida scholarship programs:
+Northdale Christian Academy participates in the following Florida scholarship programs:

-Family Empowerment Scholarship for Students with Unique Abilities (formerly Gardiner and McKay)
+Family Empowerment Scholarship for Students with Unique Abilities (FES-UA)

 VPK stands for Voluntary Pre-Kindergarten.
 This is a state-funded preschool program for all 4-year olds in the state of Florida.